hharryyf/codeforcepractice/README.md

 We introduce 2 states for every node, [0] means select at most k edges, [1] means select at most k-1 edges from the subtree. https://vjudge.net/problem/CodeForces-1223E

+357. Say Hello (diff=2300, geometry)
+The only hard part about this problem is checking whether there's a point where two points are closer than d1.
+This can be done by using the derivatives. https://vjudge.net/problem/CodeForces-1046I